 Woo and the Nature of Man

 I blog about my psychedelic studies here at newpsychonaut.com and via @newpsychonaut.
-All emails go to the same place but here’s the psychedelic one.
+All emails go to the same place but get in touch about psychedelic stuff via steve@newpsychonaut.com.

 What can services learn from men seeking psychedelic treatment?